 - Wait for all packages to load, then select "Post Processing" from the list

-- Click "Install" in the top right (or bottom right) corner (If it's not installed yet) then wait for package to install.
+- Click "Install" in the bottom right corner (if it's not installed yet) then wait for the package to install.

-- Add the "Post Process Layer" component to a Main Camera
+- Add the "Post Process Layer" component to the Main Camera

-- Change the Layer value to 'PostProcessing' (create a new layer with that name if you do not have any)
+- Change its Layer variable to 'PostProcessing' (create a new layer with that name if you do not have any)

 - Change Main Camera layer to 'PostProcessing'

-- Add another component called "Post Process Volume"
+- Add another component to the Main Camera called "Post Process Volume"